jtibbertsma/react_on_rails/README.md

                 html_options: {})
 ```

-+ **component_name:** Can be a React component, created using a ES6 class, or `React.createClass`, or a generator function that returns a React component.
++ **component_name:** Can be a React component, created using a ES6 class, or `React.createClass`, a generator function that returns a React component, or a renderer function that manually renders a React component to the dom (client side only).
 + **options:**
   + **props:** Ruby Hash which contains the properties to pass to the react object, or a JSON string.
 If you pass a string, we'll escape it for you.
   + **prerender:** enable server-side rendering of component.
 Set to false when debugging!